JakubZojdzik/jakubzojdzik.github.io/content/posts/debug-for-c++.md

 */
 ```

 First line of this comment is for you to fill it with your name, if you want to sign your codes.
-Second line will be automatically overwrited with date of creation of the file with script.
+Second line contains `--DATE--` string, that script will replace with current date with `sed`.

 Remember to provide executable permissions to the script: